How does CAFOD raise money and spend it to end poverty overseas?

 How much of the money donated to CAFOD goes directly to the people who need it?

-78p in every pound donated goes directly to support our international emergency and development work, with 12p in the pound used for education, advocacy and campaigning work, to tackle the injustice that keeps people in poverty.
-10p in every pound is invested to generate future income.
+During 2017-18 82p in every pound donated went directly to support our international emergency and development work.
+8p in the pound was used for education, advocacy and campaigning work, to tackle the injustice that keeps people in poverty.
+10p in every pound was invested to generate future income.
 The amount we spend on generating funds is one of the lowest compared to other charities.

 During emergency appeals, 90p in every pound is used to respond directly to the emergency – including the costs of food, water, blankets and emergency supplies – with the remaining 10p used to help the organisation scale up to respond to the emergency.
 This ensures that when the organisation is prioritising the emergency response, resources are not diverted away from our other essential work.